MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### What are the pricing and licensing details for Power Automate Process?

--   List Price (USD): $150 per user/month
+-  **List Price (USD)**: $150 per user/month
--   Entitlements: Licensed per bot, Power Automate Process licenses a single 'automation' bot that can be used for <u>unattended</u> robotic process automation (unattended RPA), or business critical processes that need to be accessed by unlimited users within an organization.
+-   **Entitlements**: Licensed per bot, Power Automate Process licenses a single 'automation' bot that can be used for <u>unattended</u> robotic process automation (unattended RPA), or business critical processes that need to be accessed by unlimited users within an organization.

 > [!Note]
 > Any software automated with an unattended bot may require additional licensing per software terms.
 For example, unattended RPA scenarios incorporating Microsoft 365 or Office 365, require the Microsoft 365 - Unattended License.
 Please see the Product Terms for more information.